Gethe/wow-ui-source/README.markdown

     * Goblin characters can now participate in the Argent Tournament via the Orgrimmar delegation.

-    * The tooltip for the orc racial Blood Fury now show the correct amount of attack/spell power boosts.
+    * The tooltip for the orc racial Blood Fury now shows the correct amount of attack/spell power boosts.

     * Attempting to use the worgen ability Two Forms while under the effects of a druid's Shapeshift should no longer cause an incorrect error message.